All

 How will applicants know that their application has been successfully submitted?

 Once you submit your application, our application portal will automatically send a confirmation email.
-This system-generated message may sometimes be marked as spam, so be sure to check your junk or spam folder regularly.
+This system-generated message may sometimes be marked as spam.
+Be sure to check your junk or spam folder regularly.

 4.6